berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

     - Variables and functions should be kept private
     - Variables that can be edited in the editor should have a tooltip

-For this lab we have a few systems already in place in `Assets > Prefabs > System`.
-Take a look and figure out how each script works.
+For this lab we have a few systems already in place in `Assets > Prefabs > System` or .
+Take a look and figure out see each script works.
 1. **MouseInput**: tracks the mouse input and acts as an attack where the mouse left clicks.
 2. **Score**: updates the score and changes a very simple UI.